Innovation and Strategic Network Formation: Equilibrium

 All firms have the same incentives as in the baseline model, and public innovators and firms interact as in the baseline model.
 We now call an equilibrium symmetric if all public innovators choose the same action and the same holds for all private firms.

 \begin{proposition} Suppose a non-vanishing share of agents are public innovators.
-Then there exists a sequence of symmetric equilibria with non-vanishing investment, and at any sequence of equilibria with non-vanishing investment
+Then there exists a sequence of symmetric equilibria with non-vanishing investment, and at any sequence of equilibria with non-vanishing investment the discovery rate is non-vanishing: $\liminf_n D(\mathbf{p^*},\mathbf{q}^*)>0$. \end{proposition}